andycroll/andycroll.com/_posts/2022/2022-10-17-time-ranges-are-clearer-when-querying-databases.md

 ## Instead of...

-...using a text-based SQL fragments to query time fields.
+...using a text-based SQL fragments to query time fields:

 ```ruby
 User.where("created_at > ?
 AND created_at < ?", 2.weeks.ago, 1.week.ago).to_sql